-As the health care landscape continues to shift and the physician shortage grows steeper, nurses need to know the following trends in nursing for 2020 and beyond.
+As COVID-19 causes the health care landscape to shift further and the physician shortage grows steeper, nurses need to know the following trends in nursing for 2021 and beyond.

 “Specialization enables the nurse to be an expert in the area in which he or she is providing care,” Fuller says.
 “It also opens the door to opportunities for career advancement.”